AlemTuzlak/react-igniter/README.md

 ## Feature roadmap

 - Adding a form generator with react-hook-form & yup.
-- Improving the feature-set offered by react-component generator (optional index.js/ts file in component output..)
+- Improving the feature-set offered by react-component generator (adding translations, react-query support etc.)
-- Adding functionality under the hood to streamline the process and make it easier.
+- Adding functionalities under the hood to streamline the process and make it easier.
+(Additional commands, flags etc.)

 ## Developer note